 In the past, Charleston was particularly known for the slave trade.
 Even today you can visit the former place of slave auctions, the so-called “Old Slave Mart”.
 You can also visit the historic house of Denmark Wesey, a former slave.
 Denmark had won the lottery during his time as a slave and then bought the house.
 A little later, however, he became reckless and planned a rebellion against slavery.
 Therefore, he is often regarded as one of the triggers of the American Civil War.

-A stroll along “The Battery”, as the waterfront of the historic district on the Cooper River is called, offers stunning views of Charleston Harbour.
+A stroll along “The Battery”, as the waterfront of the historic district on the Cooper River is called, offers stunning views of Charleston Harbor.
 Pirates were once tied to the gallows here.
-Today, the complex offers a stunning view of the harbour and distant Fort Sumter.
-In today’s park you will find a small exhibition of old war relics such as cannons from the civil war period and a monument in honour of the fighters and defenders of Fort Moultrie and Fort Sumter.
+Today, the complex offers a stunning view of the harbor and distant Fort Sumter.
+In today’s park, you will find a small exhibition of old war relics such as cannons from the civil war period and a monument in honor of the fighters and defenders of Fort Moultrie and Fort Sumter.

 The Fort Sumter fortifications are located on an artificial island at the entrance to Charleston Bay.
 The fort gained its historical importance as the sad scene of the first military battles of the American Civil War between North and South, which began on 12 April 1861 at 4:30 A.M..
 Today’s restored national memorial is under the care of the National Park Service.
 Fort Sumter can be visited by boat from Charleston.

 Film Sets & Plantations

 As you walk through the streets of Charleston, you feel like you’re part of the movie “Gone with the Wind”.
 But Charleston is also known as the backdrop for many well-known movies.
 Many street scenes from the movies “North and South” or “The Notebook” were shot in Charleston.